 13.2.4 Timestamp

-Definition 13.5 (Block Timestamp)
+Definition 13.5 (Block Timestamp and Median Time Past)

 The timestamp is a 32-bit unsigned integer representing seconds since the Unix epoch (January 1, 1970 00:00:00 UTC).
+The median time past (MTP) of a block is the median of the timestamps of the previous 11 blocks.

 13.2.5 Bits (Difficulty Target)